torik42/YaLafi/README.md

 ### Removal of unnecessary blank lines

-In order to avoid creation of new blank lines by macros expanding to space or “nothing”, we include a special token of type 'ActionToken' whenever expanding a macro.
+In order to avoid creation of new blank lines by macros expanding to space or “nothing”, we include a token of type 'ActionToken' whenever expanding a macro.
 Method 'Parser.remove\_pure\_action\_lines()' removes all lines only containing space and at least one such token.